2014 National Security Agency illegal seizure

-A political scandal in Liberia developed in 2014 after the arrest of a group of South Korean businessmen and seizure of US$247,500 from them by the National Security Agency, a national level internal security agency of Liberia.
+A political scandal in Liberia arose in 2014 after five South Korean businessmen were arrested and US$247,500 was seized from them by operatives of the National Security Agency (NSA).

-The Minister of Justice and Attorney General at time of the incident resigned and accused the President of Liberia Ellen Johnson Sirleaf of interference in an investigation of the Liberian NSA.
-The head of the NSA is Fombah Sirleaf, Sirleaf's stepson, raising concerns about family ties impairing the investigation.
+The incident drew public scrutiny because the NSA was headed by Fombah Sirleaf, the stepson of President Ellen Johnson Sirleaf, and because Justice Minister Christiana Tah later resigned after accusing the president of interfering with her investigation.

 A special committee appointed to investigate the incident concluded that the Korean businessmen were not engaged in illegal activity.
 The investigation further found that the seizure was a criminal conspiracy by NSA operatives and co-conspirators outside of the agency who had lured the Korean businessmen to Liberia, and recommended prosecution of all perpetrators.

+In 2020, the 13th Judicial Circuit Court in Margibi County awarded four of the businessmen US$349,000 in special damages and US$1 million for their treatment while in NSA custody.

 Background

 A group of five Korean businessmen had arranged the purchase of gold bars through emails with Nasser Aly, whom they believed to be a Lebanese gold dealer with mining interests in Liberia.
 Under the deal negotiated by Kim Aleck, one of the Korean businessmen, the counter parties agreed to the sale of 16 kgs of gold at the price of US$568,000.
 Half of the purchase price amounting to US$284,000 was to be paid upfront in Liberia.

-Throughout 2014 an Ebola virus epidemic ravaged every district of Liberia.
-The first cases of the virus were reported in Liberia in March 2014, morphing into the most widespread Ebola epidemic in history, causing a higher loss of life in Liberia than any other country affected by the outbreak.
-By October 2017, the Liberian Ambassador in Washington D.C. was reported as saying that he feared that his country may be "close to collapse", but by the next month a slow down in the number of new Ebola cases resulted in the end of the state of emergency that had been declared in August.
+The incident occurred during the Ebola virus epidemic in Liberia, when the Liberian government was under severe domestic and international pressure over its handling of the outbreak.